 - International applicants who reside outside of the area will be invited to a Skype interview with the Admissions Director, Principal, an ESL teacher, and other faculty.

 The admission process for applicants begins the year prior to entry.
 While we encourage families to look ahead at the Waldorf School of Garden City, we do not accept applications until September 1st of the year before a student will enroll.

 We do not have a specific deadline for applications, but we strongly encourage families to submit their application and application fee by our priority deadline of February 1, 2018.
 However, we continue to accept applications beyond that date.
-Applicants who have submitted their application by the deadline will be in the priority applicant pool, and we will evaluate all later applicants on an individual basis.

 We do work with a September cut-off.
 However, we evaluate each child individually to determine the best placement for the child, depending on his/her unique social, emotional, and academic needs.